sqlitecloud/docs/src/pages/docs/commands/remove-key.md

 ---
 title: REMOVE KEY
-description: The REMOVE KEY command permanently deletes a keyname from the settings database file (the change is automatically distributed on the cluster)..
-Removing a previously set keyname value usually means to restore its default value.
+description: The REMOVE KEY command permanently deletes a keyname from the settings database file (the change is automatically distributed on the cluster)
 ---

 ## Syntax